JordanRousseau/capital_problem/readme.md

 According to this different tests, we can guess that `Helsinki` is probably the origin of the climate data with a score of 0,41.

+The results are depending on data reliability and can be altered by the data interpolation on empty values.
+Moreover The top results are hand to hand, and it's hard to select one especially.
+And we don't know the year.
+We chose a dataset with a large panel of cities, nevertheless some European capitals are not included in it, it could be so one capital that is missing in the dataset.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.